gtonkinhill/rhierbaps/cran-comments.md

 This is a an updated version.
 In this version I have:

 * Fixed a minor bug that caused an error when a cluster contained only a single SNP
-* Added functionality to accept and ape DNAbin object
+* Added functionality to accept an ape DNAbin object

 ## Test environments
 * local OS X install, R 3.5.0